Semicrossed products of C*-algebras and their C*-envelopes: Minimality

 \begin{corollary} Let $(X,\phi)$ be a dynamical system, where $X$ is a compact Haudorff space.
-If any of $(1)-(3)$ of theorem \ref{simplicity} holds, then the semicrossed products are u.c.is.is, and if $\I$ is an ideal in a $\ca$-cover $\fC$ of the semicrossed product, then it is boundary. \end{corollary} \begin{proof} Let $\I \lhd \fC$ and the *-epimorphism $\Phi: \fC \rightarrow \C(\tX)\rtimes_{\tphi} \bbZ$.
+If any of $(1)-(3)$ of Theorem \ref{simplicity} holds, then the semicrossed products are u.c.is.is, and if $\I$ is an ideal in a $\ca$-cover $\fC$ of the semicrossed product, then it is boundary. \end{corollary} \begin{proof} Let $\I \lhd \fC$ and the $*$-epimorphism $\Phi\colon \fC \rightarrow \oC(\tX)\rtimes_{\tphi} \bbZ$.
 Since the $\ca$-envelope is simple, then $\Phi(\I)=(0)$, hence $\I \subseteq \ker\Phi$; thus it is a boundary ideal for the semicrossed product, since $\ker\Phi$ is the \v{S}ilov ideal, i.e. the biggest boundary ideal. \end{proof}

-{\bf Question.} \textup{Note that for the proof of theorem \ref{simplicity} we have used \cite[Corollary]{ArchSpiel93}, which holds for commutative dynamical systems.
-For non-commutative and automorphic dynamical systems there exist criterias that lead to simplicity of the crossed product.
-Hence, the natural question that is raised here is if there is an analogue of theorem \ref{simplicity} for non-commutative dynamical systems $(\C,\ga)$ at least when the spectrum $\widehat{\C}$ is Hausdorff.
-The first step to that direction would be to answer the following question.}
+\begin{question} \textup{Note that for the proof of Theorem \ref{simplicity} we have used \cite[Corollary]{ArchSpiel93}, which holds for commutative dynamical systems.
+For non- commutative and automorphic dynamical systems there exist criterias that lead to simplicity of the crossed product.
+Hence, the natural question that is raised here is if there is an analogue of Theorem \ref{simplicity} for non-commutative dynamical systems $(\C,\ga)$ at least when the spectrum $\widehat{\C}$ is Hausdorff.
+The first step to that direction would be to answer the following question:}

-{\bf Q.} \emph{Let $(\C,\ga)$ be a unital dynamical system such that the spectrum $\widehat{\C}$ is a Hausdorff space.
-Then $(\C,\ga)$ is minimal and topologically free if, and only if, $(\C_\infty,\ga_\infty)$ is minimal and topologically free.}
+\begin{quote} Let $(\C,\ga)$ be a unital dynamical system such that the spectrum $\widehat{\C}$ is a Hausdorff space.
+Then $(\C,\ga)$ is minimal and topologically free if, and only if, $(\C_\infty,\ga_\infty)$ is minimal and topologically free. \end{quote}